HOW TO INVEST IN A BEAR MARKET

 By Nick Mango

-So, what should investors really do in this situation, particularly if the recent 6.6% market freefall is only the beginning of a much larger and more sustained recession or stock market crash?
+So, what should investors really do in a volatile market situation, particularly if the pullbacks in the market are only the beginning of a much larger and more sustained recession or stock market crash?

 What Are the Best Ways to Manage Investments in a Bear Market?